-The district may be charged a tuition fee to the extent that the receiving district's actual expenditure per student in average daily attendance exceeds the sum of state available school fund apportionment benefit transferred to the receiving district under Education Code 25.037.
+The district may charge a tuition fee to the extent that the district's actual expenditure per student in average daily attendance exceeds the sum of state available school fund apportionment benefits transferred to the district under Education Code 25.037.
 However, unless a tuition fee is prescribed and set out in a transfer agreement prior to its execution by the parties, no increase in tuition charge shall be made for the year of that transfer that exceeds the tuition charge, if any, of the preceding school year.
 Education Code 25.038

 Tuition for Education Outside District

-The district shall pay tuition to any accredited district with which it has a contract to educate students in grades not taught in the district.
-If the district has contracted for students to attend another district(s), it shall not be required to pay tuition to any district with which it has not contracted.
+Home districts that do not offer each grade, kindergarten–grade 12, shall pay tuition to the district if they have a contract to educate students in grades not taught in the home district.
+If the home district has contracted for students to attend another district(s), it shall not be required to pay tuition to any district with which it has not contracted.
 A contract under this section may not be for a period exceeding five years.

 The amount of tuition paid may not exceed the greater of:

-Under the commissioner's rule, tuition charged to the district for a transfer student in payment for that student's education may not exceed the receiving district's calculated tuition limit.
-The calculated tuition limit applies only to tuition paid to a receiving district for the education of a student at a grade level not offered in the district.
+Under the commissioner's rule, tuition charged to the home district for a transfer student in payment for that student's education may not exceed the district's calculated tuition limit.
+The calculated tuition limit applies only to tuition paid to the district for the education of a student at a grade level not offered in the home district.